With discreet academic insights and trusted data integration

 This guide is written with sellers in mind.
 It breaks down how commission works in Canada, what options are available beyond the traditional model, and how to assess value based on performance — not just price.
 For buyers, I’ve also included a high-level look at how agent incentives shape the transaction from the other side.

-Real estate commission is the fee paid by the seller to compensate the agents involved in the transaction.
-Typically, this is split between the listing agent and the buyer’s agent.
+In a home sale, commission is the fee the seller agrees to pay for professional representation.
+It’s usually a percentage of the final sale price and is split between the listing agent and the buyer’s agent.

 The most commonly cited total commission is 5%, but there’s no fixed rate.
-Actual commission ranges from 3% to 7%, depending on region, property type, and service scope.
-The 5% figure persists largely due to industry convention — not regulation.
+Actual commissions vary (roughly 3%–7%) by region, property type, and service scope.
+The 5% figure persists largely due to industry convention—not regulation.

 How Much Does That Actually Cost?

-Here’s how a 5% commission plays out in Ontario when HST (13%) is factored in:
+Here’s how a 5% sale commission plays out in Ontario when HST (13%) is factored in:

 Sale Price | Commission (5%) | HST (13%) | Total Deducted |